northeastern-rc/rc-public-documentation/docs/source/using-discovery/workingwithgpu.rst

   cuda/11.3
   cuda/11.4

-Use the command ``nvidia-smi`` inside a GPU node to get the latest CUDA driver information, GPU type and utilization stats of your GPU.

 You can always use the ``module avail`` command to check for the latest software versions on Discovery as well.
 To see details on a specific CUDA toolkit version, use ``module show``.
 For example, ``module show cuda/11.4``.

 To add CUDA to your path use ``module load``.
 For example, type ``module load cuda/11.4`` to load version 11.4 to your path.

+Use the command ``nvidia-smi`` (NVIDIA System Management Interface) inside a GPU node to get the CUDA driver information and monitor the GPU device.

 Using GPUs with PyTorch
 ========================